jonascarpay/frecently/README.md

 ### Installation

-`frecently` is currently only distributed through GitHub or Hackage.

-It is built like any other Haskell application.
+#### Binaries

+There are static binaries available in FIXME.

+#### Compiling from source

+`frecently` can be built using a Haskell build tool, or using Nix.

+Using Cabal, run `cabal build`.

-For Nix users: the `flake.nix` file exposes the executable both directly and as an overlay.
+Using Nix, the `flake.nix` file exposes the executable both directly and as an overlay.

 ### Implementation details